Location: Adsum Park

 Medium: Granite, Aluminum

 The Maples neighbourhood surrounding Adsum Park is home to a diverse community, including many immigrant families.
-Winnipeg artist Gurpreet Sehra spent the summer of 2014 meeting with community members and conducting surveys in English, Punjabi and Tagalog to understand how the park is used and enjoyed.
+Winnipeg artist Gurpreet Sehra spent the summer of 2014 meeting with community members and conducting surveys in English, Punjabi, and Tagalog to understand how the park is used and enjoyed.
 Close Commons was conceived in response to the community’s expressed need for additional outdoor gathering space, especially seating near the children’s playground in this community hub.

 The functional artwork features two semi-circular granite benches carved with an intricate floral design inspired by Indian and Islamic architecture and textiles, and engraved aluminum backrests shaped like the bur oak leaf, which is indigenous to Manitoba.
 It is intended to reflect on immigrant experiences and make a connection between the idea of homeland and Winnipeg.

 The artist chose the title Close Commons because the artwork is meant to belong to everyone in the close-knit and welcoming community where it is located.
 It speaks to how deeply the community cares for and values this public space, as demonstrated by the hundreds of people who celebrated the official opening on September 24, 2015.

 “The residents of this community deserve a beautiful public space, a space that reflects their community and is comfortable, functional, and inviting to all families, individuals, and groups of people.
 My hope is for the community to use and enjoy the new benches and space for many years to come.”
 Gurpreet Sehra, artist.